Sakari's Wool Cardigan Game

 The plan

-To set my version apart, i decided to make it look like it was running on the original GameBoy:
+To set my version apart for the original, I decided to make it look like a GameBoy game:

 Development process

-For the graphics i used Aseprite, a really cool pixel art creation tool i have previous experience with.
+For the graphics I used Aseprite, a really cool pixel art creation tool I already happened to own.

 The game

-It was a short and fun project that lended itself perfectly to learning the basic usage and features of the Godot game engine, and also broke the mental barrier i had that making games has to always be this herculean task that takes years to complete.
+This was a short and fun project that lended itself perfectly to learning the very basics of Godot, and also broke a mental barrier I had where making games has to always be a herculean task that takes years to complete.